Chat

 Output messages

 If defined, the Chat Output Path specifies the context location to output the full message history.
-This includes all original entries sent to the model along with all the replies from the model.
+This includes portable versions of the original entries sent to the model along with portable replies from the model.
 For example, the output from the above example is six message entries.

 The first three are the ones we sent to the model.